Location: Knettishall Heath Nature Park

-Come and join us on this beautiful autumn walk and help raise a little more money towards our building repairs.
+Come and join us on this beautiful walk and help raise money for our building repairs.

 Choose between a 2.5 mile walk (1.5 hours)